+2 02 337 789 71

 Meals: Breakfast, Lunch, Dinner.

-Your Nile cruise will set sail towards Edfu Via Esna, make sure you catch the magical vue along the way and enjoy the entertainement onboard.
+Your Nile cruise will set sail towards Edfu Via Esna, make sure you catch the magical view along the way while enjoying the entertainment onboard.

 Overnight on board Nile Cruise.